Student Accessibility Services

 How are accommodations determined?

 Reasonable accommodations are determined on an individual basis.
-Students who wish to request accommodations must self-identify and meet with the Disability Resource Center (DRC).
+Students who wish to request accommodations must self-identify and meet with the Student Accessibility Services.
 The student may be asked to provide documentation which substantiates a disability and the need for reasonable accommodations.
-The DRC will review the documentation and determine reasonable accommodations.
-The DRC will generate the student’s letter of accommodations and distribute it to the student and his/her Instructor(s).
+The Student Accessibility Services will review the documentation and determine reasonable accommodations.
+The Student Accessibility Services will generate the student’s letter of accommodations and distribute it to the student and his/her Instructor(s).
 The student is not required to disclose his/her specific disability to the faculty member.
-Should the faculty member have questions about the accommodation(s) identified in the accommodation letter he/she should contact the DRC.
+Should the faculty member have questions about the accommodation(s) identified in the accommodation letter he/she should contact the Student Accessibility Services.
 An instructor may NOT forbid a student’s use of an aid or accommodation if that prohibition limits the student’s participation in the school program.
-The faculty member is required to provide the accommodation until an agreement can be reached with the DRC.
+The faculty member is required to provide the accommodation until an agreement can be reached with the Student Accessibility Services.
 If an agreement cannot be reached, the faculty member should contact their Department Chair, respective Dean, and/or the Vice President of Academic and Student Affairs.
 The faculty member may appeal the decision using the steps outlined in CEI Policy 106: Grievances.

 Use of a tape recorder or audio recording device in the classroom